Technology-Notes/lukesampson-scoop-wiki/How-is-Scoop-different-to-Cygwin-and-MSYS?.md

 > Msys is a command shell substitute<br>
 > The goal of Msys is to provide a POSIX scripting environment.

+It's probably not a completely accurate or comprehensive comparison, but it is fairly easy to grasp.

 So to parallel this for Scoop:

-Scoop is an installer<br>
+**Scoop is an installer**<br>
-The goal of Scoop is to let you use Unix-y programs in a normal Windows environment
+**The goal of Scoop is to let you use Unix-y programs in a normal Windows environment**

 Using Scoop lets you achieve similar things to Cygwin and MSYS, but without having to learn about and use a separate environment.
 You can just keep doing what you're already doing but easily access the cross-platform tools you need.

+As it happens, a lot of the programs that Scoop installs either come directly from the MinGW/MSYS project, or were built using their tools.
+Scoop can only hope to achieve it's goals because of 15 years of amazing work from MinGW/MSYS.